syhunt/sandcat/docs/objects.task.md

-id | string | Gets the unique ID of the task pid | string | Gets the process ID of the task status | string | Gets or sets the task status text
+id | string | Gets the unique ID of the task pid | string | Gets the process ID of the task status | string | Gets or sets the task status text tag	| string | Gets or sets an optional tag for the task

 ###Additional Functions